kushika-s30/ArduinoSideProjects/README.md

 This sketch uses 1960 bytes (6%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 9 bytes (0%) of dynamic memory, leaving 2039 bytes for local variables.
 Maximum is 2048 bytes.

+## 2. LED Dice

+This sketch makes use of 6 LEDs which are connected parallelly to the 6 digital pins of the Arduino UNO.
+Whenever the PUSH button, which is connected to another pin of the board, is pressed, a random number of LEDs between (1-6) will glow, serving the purpose of a dice.